 Claims History

-A clean claims history over 3-5 years typically results in lower premiums.
-Property damage claims - particularly underground service strikes - are common in landscaping and will increase premiums.
+Three to five years without a claim generally earns a discount.
+Property damage claims - especially underground service strikes - are common in landscaping and will push premiums higher at renewal.

 🛡️